Cameron-Woolf/bc_automated_workflow/README.md

 Generates correct folder and file names for Bugs IDs

-Genreates Bug Forms for bc_hub bc_seq
+Genreates Bug Forms for bc_hub and bc_seq

 Creates new git issue for ethier bc_hub or bc_seq